SophanithChrek379/ai-webill365-prototypes/README.md

 ### 2. Styling

 - Use Bootstrap classes for layout and styling
-- Custom CSS in `globals.css` for overrides
+- Custom CSS in `globals.scss` for overrides
 - Use Bootstrap utility classes for spacing and colors
 - Responsive design with Bootstrap grid system